Best VPN for China 2023: Get Around The Great Firewall?

 Which Websites Are Blocked in China?

-Plenty of websites that are likely a part of your daily browsing are censored in China.
+Plenty of websites that you probably check on a daily basis are censored in China.
 These include, but are not limited to:

-- Google (as well as lots of Google's Apps, like Gmail, or Google Maps)
+Google (as well as most Google apps, like Gmail, or Google Maps)

-In addition, just because a website is available today, doesn't mean that you'll be able to visit it tomorrow.
+In addition, just because a website is available today, doesn't mean that it will be tomorrow.
 Chinese government censors are constantly on the prowl for content at odds with the CCP's ideology and don't hesitate to block websites or services, even on very trivial grounds.
 To access the free Internet in China, you'll need a VPN.

 Guide: How to Use a VPN in China

 Have you settled on a VPN provider?
-In order to use it during your trip to China and overcome the Great Firewall, just follow these steps:
+In order to use it during your trip to China and get around the Great Firewall, follow these steps:

-Step 1: Before you cross the border, make sure that you download all of the apps offered by the VPN of your choice for your devices.
+Step 1: Before you cross the border, download all of the apps offered by the VPN of your choice for your devices.
 Most of the time, these can easily be found in the user area or a dedicated downloads section of their homepage.
 For this guide, we used NordVPN, the top performer in our assessment.

 Hint: Do this before your trip.
 Most VPN websites are blocked or unavailable in China.